Community involvement in mining and petroleum lease approvals

-It is important to note that where a mining project’s EIS has been completed, the project’s environmental risks have not changed, and, if any there are any changes to the way the activities will be carried out, those changes are unlikely to attract a submission, there is no ability to make a submission on the environmental authority.
-This is because submissions have already been taken regarding the project in the EIS process, and those submissions give standing to object to an EA for a mining lease, or appeal the approval of an EA for a petroleum lease in the Land Court.
+It is important to note that there is no ability to make a submission on a mining project environmental authority if: the project’s EIS has been completed; the environmental risks have not changed; and if any changes to the way the activities will be carried out are unlikely to attract a submission.
+This is because submissions have already been taken regarding the project in the EIS process and those submissions give standing to object to an EA for a mining lease or appeal the approval of an EA for a petroleum lease in the Land Court.

 Objection to environmental authority